Video Monetization

 Interviewing someone from across the country (or world)?
 We’re sure it would be great to fly them over to meet you, but there’s a less-expensive workaround.

-With remote interview recording, you video record yourself and ask your guest to record themselves while talking to each other.
+With remote interview recording, you video-record yourself and ask your guests to record themselves during your conversation.

 And you can even make things even more simple by using a tool to record every webcam at the same time, like Zoom.

-This is a great way to make a podcast more engaging even if you and your guests are far apart.
+This is a great way to make video podcasts more engaging even if you and your guests are far apart.
 Plus, you will only need a couple of tools and some equipment to do it.

 However, if the internet connection is poor, you could end up with choppy shots or lagging audio.